-4. Computational modeling of laser and discharge produced plasma and fusion devices
+6. Computational modeling of physics processes for various plasma applications; in laser, discharge, and fusion devices

 Position is open to undergraduates in all engineering and science disciplines.
 High level commitments and participation in group meeting are compulsory.
 Interested candidates are encouraged to visit the center website below for further information.